Private Journeys

 Arrive in Lima and transfer to hotel in Miraflores.

-Arrive in Lima, transfer to your smart, contemporary hotel the Casa Andina Select.
-It’s in Miraflores, a Pacific-side quarter with a number of top restaurants, best known among which is the internationally lauded German-Peruvian Astrid&Gastón, with traditional Peruvian and fusion taster menus.
+Arrive in Lima and transfer to your hotel in Miraflores.
+This Pacific-side quarter contains a number of top restaurants, best known among which is the internationally lauded German-Peruvian Astrid&Gastón, with traditional Peruvian and fusion taster menus.

 More nostalgic is Rosa Nautica, set on a pier over the crashing waves of the Pacific, serving excellent sea bass.
 Another classy eaterie with a spectacular location opposite the pre-Columbian adobe pyramid of the same name – illuminated at night – is Huaca Pucllana, which serves a good range of Peruvian dishes including the renowned seafood ceviche.